 - Will you be able to integrate, consolidate and pivot the data for usable reports?

-- Which data needs to be cleansed?
+- Which data needs to be cleaned?

 - Which data needs to be transformed?